 What is peer learning?

-Peer learning encourages entrepreneurs to share knowledge, skills, and resources with others who have been through similar experiences.
-Unlike formal education, which follows strict schedules and curriculums, peer interactions allow business owners to tackle specific problems and get quick, practical advice from those who’ve faced the same challenges.
+Peer learning helps entrepreneurs share knowledge, skills, and resources with others who’ve faced similar challenges.
+Unlike formal education, which follows strict schedules and curriculums, peer interactions provide practical, real-time advice for tackling specific business problems.

 Here are 5 ways to make the most of peer learning: